AmeyaSalvi/AS-TellingStories/FinalProject-Part3.md

+# Final Part: (Mis)Represenattion of Women in the news

 # * _Utlizing Part 1 & Part 2:_
 ### 1. Using Part 1: (Rough visuals)

--	The initial sketches that I created in part1 formed the base of the visualisations that had to created.
+-	The initial sketches that I created in part 1 formed the base of the visualisations that had to created.
 - The data and visuals were surrounded around the data associated with Women biases around the news and I was hoping to capture the same.
 -	The visual skeleton of the data visualizations that were supposed to be created gave me a really good insight on setting up a base for creating a story.

 ### 2. Using part 2: (Initial Tableau visuals and Raw Data-story)